Your estate plan is more than just your legal documents. It includes sharing useful information for your loved ones outside of your will.

 5. Update your asset list

 Over time, your assets will likely change.
 When that happens, you should be updating your list of assets.
-With Willful, you can update your asset list (and other legal documents) for free at any time!
+With Willful, you can update your asset list (and other legal documents) easily, anytime!

 Remember – if you sell or purchase assets and update your list, destroy any older copies and let your loved ones know you’ve made an update.
 Otherwise, if your executor finds an outdated copy, they might end up on a wild goose chase looking for assets that no longer exist.